Speed limits in the United States by jurisdiction: Variable speed limits

 Missouri concluded a two-year experiment with variable speed limits along I-270 around St. Louis.
 Digital signs had been erected along the freeway as well as additional signs alerting drivers about the use of variable speed limits.
-The limits will vary between 40 and 60 miles per hour, depending on traffic conditions, and could change by up to 5 mph every 5 minutes.
+The limits will vary between 40 and 60 mph, depending on traffic conditions, and could change by up to 5 mph every 5 minutes.
 These speed limits, as of January 2012, are now posted as "Advisory Speed Limits".

 During the closure and major rebuild of I-64 in St. Louis, an additional lane was added to I-44 and I-70, and the speed limit was thus reduced to 55 mph on those roads within the St. Louis County and City.
 The I-64 construction has been completed, and the extra lanes were removed in 2010.
 In October 2010, the speed limit was restored to 60 mph on both I-44 and I-70.